AlyRagab/awesome-databases/mysql/2-database-design/3- joins.md

     left join products on orders.id = products.id
     left join clients on orders.id = clients.id;
     ```
-    - Very useful once we need to get a clients who have no orders.
+    - Very useful once we need to get the clients who have no orders.

   - Right Join:
     - The exact opposite of the left join.